Old Street station: City and South London Railway

 The C&SLR was built with smaller tunnels than the later tube lines and needed to be enlarged to enable them to accommodate standard stock trains.
 The section between Euston and Moorgate closed on 8 August 1922 and reopened on 20 April 1924.
 The surface building was rebuilt in 1925 when escalators replaced the lift shaft to access the platform tunnels.
 The station frontage was redesigned by the Underground Electric Railways Company of London's architect Stanley Heaps with consultant architect Charles Holden.
 Holden had been recommended by managing director Frank Pick to make uniform facades for several station entrances.
-He designed the stations for the C&SLR's extension to Morden which was being built.
+He designed the stations for the C&SLR's extension to which was being built.

 Old Street was used as a bomb shelter during World War II; the nearby City Road station (which had closed in 1922) was temporarily re-opened to use as a shelter.